ezbc/ezbc.github.io/_posts/brewing/2015-09-09-herbal-kombucha.md

 1. Fermented the scoby on 9/9 with 3.5 Qrts water steeped in 3 bags of darjeeling, 4 tsp of ginger tea and 1 C sugar.

+2. Bottled on 9/18.
+Good balance of sweetness with vinegar.
+The ginger tea shines through as a slight bite.